 The Japanese DDR community still has visitors from overseas once in a while and we do our best to try and meet up if we can.
-If one thing, we are pleased to be able to make acquaintances and even friendships with fans and players over the years that hold up to this day, so I must extend a big thanks to all the fans for that.
+If one thing, we are pleased to have been able to make acquaintances and even friendships with fans and players over the years that hold up to this day, so I must extend a big thanks to all the fans for that.
+Together we have made the simplistic task of stepping on colored arrows to music more than just a mere game.